ToucanToco/toucan-connectors/README.md

 #### PostgreSQL

 On macOS, to test the `postgres` connector, you need to install `postgresql` by running for instance `brew install postgres`.
-You can then install the library with `env LDFLAGS='-L/usr/local/lib -L/usr/local/opt/openssl/lib -L/usr/local/opt/readline/lib' pip install psycopg2`
+You can then install the libraries with `env LDFLAGS='-L/usr/local/lib -L/usr/local/opt/openssl/lib -L/usr/local/opt/readline/lib' pip install psycopg sqlalchemy`

 #### Other